Thermodynamic Formalism for Generalized Markov Shifts on Infinitely Many States: The set

+where the last convergence above is the precisely the one in the product topology.
+Observe that every injective continuous map from a compact space to a Hausdorff space is a topological embedding.
+If $X_A$ is not compact, the proof follows by taking the restriction on $i_2$ for $\widetilde{X}_A$. \end{proof}

-Now we can see the characters in $X_A$ and $\widetilde{X}_A$ as configurations in the Cayley graph generated by $\mathbb{F}$, where the words $g$ are the vertices and the oriented edges multiply the word in the source vertex by a letter $a$, leading to the range vertex.
-Of course, the inverse way of the edge represents a multiplication by the inverse of the correspondent letter $a$.
+Now we can see the characters in $X_A$ and $\widetilde{X}_A$ as configurations in the Cayley graph generated by $\mathbb{F}$, where the words $g$ are the vertices, and the oriented edges multiply by the right the word in the source vertex by a letter $a$, leading to the range vertex.
+The inverse way of the edge represents the multiplication by the inverse of the correspondent letter $a$.

 The next corollary is straightforward.

 \begin{corollary} $i_2 \circ i_1(\Sigma_A)$ is dense in $i_2(X_A)$.
 Moreover, if $\mathcal{O}_A$ is not unital, then $i_2 \circ i_1(\Sigma_A)$ is dense in $i_2(\widetilde{X}_A)$. \end{corollary}